-This macaroni and cheese with butternut squash is a healthy make-over of classic macaroni and cheese nommed-up with whole-grain pasta, gruyere cheese, rosemary and loads and loads of butternut squash!
+This butternut squash mac and cheese is a healthy makeover of classic macaroni and cheese nommed-up with whole-grain pasta, gruyere cheese, rosemary, and loads and loads of butternut squash!
 I’m telling you, it’s the most perfect comfort food casserole ever!!

 I originally shared this recipe on October 19, 2012.
 I have updated the images and some of the text today.